lualiloon/lualiloon.github.io/_posts/2023-12-05-im-making-a-game.md

 So instead, I'm going to share all the tools and techniques I plan to use to make this really happen.
 I have included both tools for work and tools for general life management.
 To be honest, most of these are used for both.
 I've found that if my life is a mess, creative work is almost impossible.

 ## GTD (Getting Things Done)
-I do not use the entire GTD system, but I use many of the principles.
+I do not use the entire [Getting Things Done](https://en.wikipedia.org/wiki/Getting_Things_Done) system, but I use many of the principles.
 My memory isn't great, and I get easily overwhelmed with tasks and projects.
 Two of the key components of GTD are writing *everything* down, and breaking up tasks into small, truly actionable steps.
 These have really made a difference in my ability to function both in creative work and in life.

 In particular, the way that tasks are broken down in this system has been revolutionary for me.
 The idea of an *actionable* step has changed how I think about tasks in all aspects of my life.
 The basic idea is to figure out *how* to do a task before writing it down.
 Instead of writing down the general task you write down the first step of the *how*.
 This has really helped me: figuring out how to get something done can be really draining for me, and spending that energy when writing down the task instead of when trying to do the task has made a huge difference.
 (Also, if figuring out *how* is too difficult even at task creation, the first task is actually "search the internet for how to do x" or "text a friend for advice on x".
 So no matter what, there's always a way forward).